synchrony/smsn-why/invitations/to-coders.md

 # Semantic Synchrony: An invitation to coders

-[Semantic Synchrony](http://www.github.com/synchrony/smsn/wiki/) serves a knowledge graph to an [Emacs](http://www.gnu.org/software/emacs/) front-end running [smsn-mode](http://github.com/synchrony/smsn-mode/).
-Your graph can be selectively shared as a set of [Git](http://www.git-scm.com/) repositories; if so, their full git history is available within the front-end.
+[Semantic Synchrony](http://www.github.com/synchrony/smsn/wiki/) serves a knowledge graph.
+Graphs can be selectively shared as a set of [Git](http://www.git-scm.com/) repositories; if so, their full git history is available within the front-end.
 The graph can be viewed as trees, traversed stepwise, and searched for keywords using boolean logic, using the [Apache Lucene](https://lucene.apache.org/core/) query language.

+Here is a brief sample of Semantic Synchrony's many [cool features](https://github.com/synchrony/smsn/wiki/SmSn's-features-in-250-words).
+The [wiki](https://github.com/synchrony/smsn/wiki) is thorough and friendly; there are even demonstration videos.

-The front end is simple, resembling an ordinary text editor, requiring no familiarity with Emacs and only [25 commands](https://github.com/synchrony/smsn-mode/wiki/Some-critical-shortcuts) to learn.
-More front-ends are possible; the server communicates using simple JSON.
+More front-ends are possible; the server communicates using simple JSON. [smsn-mode](http://github.com/synchrony/smsn-mode/), the [Emacs](http://www.gnu.org/software/emacs/) font-end, resembles an ordinary text editor.
+It requires no familiarity with Emacs, and only [25 commands](https://github.com/synchrony/smsn-mode/wiki/Some-critical-shortcuts) to use.

-The graph can also be directly [accessed via Gremlin Console](https://github.com/synchrony/smsn/wiki/Gremlin-on-the-Graph).
+Our shared graph can also be directly [accessed via Gremlin Console](https://github.com/synchrony/smsn/wiki/Gremlin-on-the-Graph).
 Gremlin is a metalanguage for graph programming, part of Apache Tinkerpop.
 (If they change the details of Neo4j or Titan, and you write something in Gremlin, your code is safe.)

-Here is a brief sample of Semantic Synchrony's many [cool features](https://github.com/synchrony/smsn/wiki/SmSn's-features-in-250-words).
-The [wiki](https://github.com/synchrony/smsn/wiki) is thorough and friendly; there are even demonstration videos.

 ## Languages